We need volunteers ...

 The workdays are on the first Sunday of each month, starting at 10:30am until lunchtime.

-- Sunday 3rd February 2019 Tasks will probably include coppicing and hedge laying, and possibly reducing the bramble patches.
+- Sunday 3rd March 2019 Tasks will probably include coppicing, hedge laying and repairing the dead-hedges.

 - Sunday 7th April Tasks could include scything, pricking out seedlings and generally tidying up.